A&S At A Glance ▸

-- More than 375 full-time faculty teach in A&S.
+- Approximately 400 full-time faculty teach in A&S.

 A&S offers rich opportunities that broaden students’ understanding of and engagement with their community and the world beyond.
 Through the College’s international programs, students travel abroad to study and engage in service learning in places like Brazil, China, France, South Africa, South Asia, and Trinidad.
 The College also offers area studies programs in Judaic Studies, Middle East and Islamic Studies, Latin American and Latino Studies, and Asian Studies.